dzackgarza/Qual-Review-and-Solutions/Topology/ReviewDoc/sections/240_Fixed_Points_and_Degree.md

 .\]

 - The antipodal map on $S^n\subset \RR^{n+1}$ is the composition of $n+1$ hyperplane reflections, so $\deg\alpha = (-1)^{n+1}$.
+  - As a consequence, if $\deg f$ is even then $f$ is not homotopic to the antipodal map.
 :::